thoughtspot/thoughtspot.github.io/_appliance/gcp/launch-an-instance.md

 ### Overview

 Before you can create a ThoughtSpot cluster, you need to provision VMs.
 We'll do this on Google Compute Engine, the GCP platform for [creating and running VMs](https).

 The following topics walk you through this process.

+###  Prerequisites

+1. Ensure that **Network Service Tier** is set to **Premium** for all VMs to be spun up for your ThoughtSpot cluster.
+2. A performant ThoughtSpot cluster requires 10Gb/s bandwidth or better between any two nodes.
+This needs to be established before creating a new cluster.

 ###  Create an instance